top of page

 The Real Cause Behind Wastewater Plant Odour Complaints

 The complaints about odors which people report to authorities stem from the gases that emerge from biological decomposition.
 The most common sources of odor problems include hydrogen sulphide and ammonia together with mercaptans and volatile organic compounds.
+For a detailed technical explanation of how hydrogen sulphide and ammonia form in wastewater systems, and the molecular-level neutralisation approach that stops them, read our guide on controlling H₂S and ammonia odour in wastewater plants.

 Sewage and waste treatment facilities produce these gases as part of their normal operations.
 The problem exists because people allow the gases to escape from their designated storage areas.
 The facilities which exist today concentrate on achieving treatment efficiency but they fail to establish methods that control how odors spread from their operating borders.